 Estoppel, as a legal concept, means someone certifies that certain facts are correct as of a specified date.
-The HOA estoppel letter certifies that the listed financial obligations are owed by the current homeowner as of the date specified in the letter.
+The HOA estoppel letter certifies how much the current homeowner owes to the HOA in fees and other charges, as of the date specified in the letter.
 Financial obligations owed to an HOA can include past-due debt, monthly maintenance fees, assessments for repairs or special projects, late fees, fines and interest.
 The estoppel letter is legally binding.
-The HOA cannot add newly discovered debts to the estoppel letter after it has been submitted.
+The HOA cannot add newly discovered debts to the estoppel letter after it has been submitted; what you read is what you get.
 The financial obligation often is included in negotiations to determine closing costs for the sale of a home.

 Sellers and buyers of homes are “jointly and severally” responsible for the financial obligations owed to the HOA, with some exceptions provided for under state laws.
 For instance, Florida’s HOA statutes limit how far back an HOA may go to pass along unpaid financial obligations to a new homeowner.
 Your state’s statutes might address the question of financial liability for unpaid debt when an HOA takes ownership of a home because of a lien foreclosure.
 Your real estate attorney can determine which HOA statutes apply to your situation.